arihara-sudhan/blog/_posts/2024-10-14-Marsupial.md

 <img src="https://github.com/arihara-sudhan/blog/blob/main/img/post_images/Marsupial/marsupilami.jpg?raw=true" width="100%" alt="" style="border-radius: 0.5rem">

 Usually, marsupials are native to Australia.
 My fondness for words has given me the ability to find some that resemble each other and somehow relate them!
 I love words!
-If you'd like to learn new words daily, kindly check here.
+If you'd like to learn new words daily, kindly check <a href="https://arihara-sudhan.github.io/puthu-words">here</a>.

 When I first heard the word "marsupial," after gaining some proficiency in writing Tamil poems, it sounded oddly familiar—almost like a Tamil word!
 But how could that be?
 It’s an Australian term for an Australian animal.